LEAGUES FORMING FOR SPRING 2015 SOFTBALL SEASON

 Wi-Fi available around Atala Shelter and around the main office.

 At 626.7 acres, Tradewinds Park & Stables is one of Broward County's largest and most diverse parks.
 On the south side of Sample Road, you'll find a disc golf course, a lake for fishing, athletic fields, and world-famous Butterfly World.
 On the north side of Sample, the park offers horse stables, an educational farm, and model steam train rides.
-Both sides of the park include playgrounds and picnic areas, as well as shelters of various sizes available to rent.
+Both sides of the park include playgrounds and picnic areas, as well as rental shelters of various sizes.

 Stables: Guided trail rides and pony rides are offered on at the stables complex on the north side of the park, which also operates horse camps in the summer and during school breaks.
 Call 954-357-8720.

 Equine-Assisted Therapies of South Florida: A nonprofit organization based at the park, dedicated to providing equine-assisted therapy and activities for children and adults with special needs so that they may improve physically, mentally, and emotionally.
-Call 954-974-2007 for more information.
+Call 954-974-2007.

 South side of park: Atala Pavilion (capacity 250+), Buckeye Shelter (40 maximum), Crescent Shelter (40), Daggerwing Shelter (60), Elfin Shelter (60), Fritillary Shelter (150) Grandiosa (250+).
 North side of park: Appaloosa Shelter (85), Belgian Shelter (85), Clydesdale Shelter (85), Shetland Shelter (30) Windmill 1 Tent (30), Windmill 2 Tent (30), Windmill 3 Tent (30), Windmill 4 Tent (30)